Prerequisite Proficiency Requirements

 ♦ Operating Systems Area (one course)

--- ECS 150 (Operating Systems and System Programming), or equivalent
+-- ECS 150 (Operating Systems and System Programming), ECS 251 (graduate-level Operating Systems), or equivalent course from outside UC Davis

 - What are the grades required to satisfy the Prerequisite Proficiency Requirements?